mapbox/DEPRECATED-mapbox-ios-sdk/README.markdown

 There are three ways that you can install the SDK, depending upon your needs:

  1. Clone from GitHub and integrate as a dependent Xcode project.
- 1. Use the [binary framework](http://mapbox-ios-sdk.s3.amazonaws.com/index.html).
-Use like regular frameworks, linking it in your project, adding `#import <Mapbox/Mapbox.h>`, and additionally, including the `-ObjC` linker flag.
+ 1. Use the [static library](http://mapbox-ios-sdk.s3.amazonaws.com/index.html).
+Link it in your project, add `#import <Mapbox/Mapbox.h>`, and additionally, include the `-ObjC` linker flag.
  1. Install via [CocoaPods](http://cocoapods.org).

 More detailed information on the installation options is available in the [SDK guide](http://mapbox.com/mapbox-ios-sdk/).